Heather Barbour Fenty

 Name of hiring autistic program: Autism at Work

-The gist: Encouraging non-traditional answers and skillset during the application process for people with a neurodiversity.
+The gist: Encouraging non-traditional answers and skillset during the application process for people who are neurodivergent.

 source: SAP

-If you are thinking about becoming a company hiring autistic employees, our blog 6 Tips for Hiring Autistic Workers might help!
+If your hiring team members have considered strategies for recruiting autistic job seekers, our blog, 6 Tips for Hiring Autistic Workers, might help!

 Why I Wrote This?

 Hiring autistic employees doesn’t have to be difficult.
-Ongig’s mission is to help remove bias from your job descriptions so you can be more inclusive to neurodiverse candidates.
-If you’d like a cloud-based software tool to write more inclusive job content, check out Ongig’s Text Analyzer.
+Ongig’s mission is to help remove bias from your job descriptions so you can be more inclusive to neurodiverse employees and lead them to the right jobs.
+If you’d like a cloud-based software tool to reliably generate inclusive job content that optimizes your hiring processes, check out Ongig’s Text Analyzer.

 Shout-outs: